 This minor provides students with the theory and skills to examine how and why conflicts occur and what can be done to mitigate their destructive aspects while reinforcing their constructive potential.
 Courses in the minor highlight relational, social, structural, and cultural factors that influence conflict and its resolution.
 This minor engages students in understanding the complexity of contemporary issues and problems and can be applied to many fields of study or professional careers.

 Advisors help students create a course of study that meets their interests and career goals.
-All majors and minors are strongly encouraged to meet regularly with an academic advisor from the School who will help students develop and follow a coherent plan of study and complete the degree in a timely manner.
+All majors and minors are strongly encouraged to meet regularly with an academic advisor who will help students develop and follow a coherent plan of study and complete the degree in a timely manner.

 This minor is open to all undergraduate students.